Koren-Ben-Ezra/ModalityEval/README.md

 ## Evaluation

 All evaluation scripts reside in the `eval_model/` directory.
+By default, outputs go to `eval_model/results/` and generated plots to `reports/`.

 - **Aggregate results:**
   ```bash